HandsOnRobotics/pupper-v3-documentation/docs/guide/software_installation.rst

 From your desktop / laptop:

 #.
-Download `Raspberry Pi Imager <https://github.com/raspberrypi/rpi-imager/releases/tag/v1.8.5>`__ (Do not use Balena Etcher).
+Download and install `Raspberry Pi Imager <https://github.com/raspberrypi/rpi-imager/releases/tag/v1.8.5>`__ (Do not use Balena Etcher).
     Select ``Raspberry.Pi.Imager.1.8.5.dmg`` for Mac or ``imager-1.8.5.exe`` for Windows etc.
 #.
 Download our custom PiOS image from Google Drive `here <https://drive.google.com/drive/folders/1DHN-1TVXteCB5OA0ngWWJe6-_iPYVCHJ?usp=drive_link>`_
 #.
 Plug in USB drive to your computer
 #.
-Open Pi Imager and you should see menu like below:
+Open Pi Imager and you should see menu like below (skip updates if prompted, latest version 1.9.6 is broken):

     .. image:: ../_static/software_installation/pi_imager.png
         :align: center